aarondalao/aarondalao/README.md

 # __Hi, I’m @aarondalao__ 👋
 ## 👀 I’m interested in
-web/software development and generally making things work with ease and precision. learning everyday, one step at a time.
+web/software development and generally making things work. learning everyday, one step at a time.

 ## 🌱 I’m currently learning